MilenTecle/bootstrap/README.md

-# A walkthrough project to learn bootstrap.
+# A Code Institute walkthrough project to learn bootstrap.